 5. COLORFUL SURROUNDING

 Rome gets extremely beautiful in the spring.
 All the streets get colored by the blossoming trees and flowers, and the city’s gardens are resurfacing.
 If you find yourself visiting Rome in between April and June be sure not to miss out on visiting the rose garden on the Aventine Hill – Roseto Comunale.
 You should also visit Villa Pamphili or Villa Borghese for a picnic amongst the flowers.
+If you decide to go on a picnic around the Villa, we recommend buying Galleria Borghese tickets online and visiting the wonderful collection of art.
 If you simply want to observe the city come to life during warm weather, you can take a seat on the Spanish steps, which are adorned with blooming azaleas.

 6. ENJOY ROMAN SPRING CELEBRATIONS

 Spring is the time of year when everything is waking up, and so the Romans have a lot of celebrations throughout this period.

 Easter is the biggest Roman Catholic holiday, so it’s no surprise that the biggest Easter celebration is happening right in Rome.
 The entirety of the Easter week is commemorated by the traditional ceremonies and celebrations.
 If you are visiting Rome around Easter it’s important to know that you can obtain tickets in advance for the religious events.
 The tickets are free, but the process of obtaining them is a little bit complicated.
 The tickets are usually sold out a year before the event is taking place.
 On the Vatican website you can find the dates of Papal audiences and Easter celebrations.
 By following the link at the bottom of the Vatican’s page, you can find the link for the ticket application.